zoraviel/CSS-assignment-2/README.md

 You will NOT merge anything for this assignment.

+NEVER change the name of the top-level repo folder.
+The upper- and lowercase and the hyphens must all remain unchanged.
+This repo is named: **CSS-assignment-2**

 ## About measurements

 When you are specifying `margin` or `padding` in CSS, the `rem` unit is usually preferred. `font-size` and `line-height` may also use `rem`.
 Widths based on the width of the browser window or device are often given as percent (e.g. `max-width: 100%;`).
 See video 23 [CSS units of measurement: px, em, rem and percent](https://www.youtube.com/watch?v=ZgkRh3IrLFg).

 When a measurement value is zero, no unit is needed (e.g. `margin: 0;`).

-Because an image has an actual width in pixels (`px`), you may use that width as a base so that elements above or below the image have the same width as the image.
+Because an image has an actual width in pixels (`px`), you may use that width as a base so that elements above or below the image have the same width as the image. **That means:** Look up the *width* of the image using the Finder, the Windows Explorer, or the browser itself.
+The first number is always the width: 800x600 means the image is 800 pixels wide and 600 pixels high.

 ## Part 1